Fried boiled eggs are buttery, crispy, and so delicious. They are wonderful as a snack, for breakfast, or as a salad topping.

 You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
 But if you've used hard-boiled eggs that have already spent a few days in the fridge, take that into account.

 Reheat the leftovers very gently, in the microwave on 50% power, or enjoy them cold.
 Eating them cold is actually my favorite way to enjoy them.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - Pinch salt and pepper

 - Add the egg halves.
-Fry until golden-brown, about 2 minutes per side.
-If the butter browns too much, reduce heat to medium.
+Fry them until golden brown, about 3 minutes per side.
+If the butter browns too much, slightly reduce the heat and keep cooking.

 - Season the eggs with salt and pepper and serve.